Term Dates 21/22

-We have a lead member of staff responsible for Child Protection and Safeguarding (Principal) who meets regularly with the lead local academy committee member for safeguarding to monitor the impact of what we have in place; also ensuring we adhere to all legislation.
+We have a lead member of staff responsible for Child Protection and Safeguarding (Head of School, Mrs M Skidmore) who meets regularly with the lead local academy committee member for safeguarding to monitor the impact of what we have in place; also ensuring we adhere to all legislation.

 We have a Pastoral Team made up of :-

 Pastoral Assistant Principal - Mrs Meers

 SEN support officer/Mental Health First Aider & Lego Therapist - Miss Sims

 Below is an overview of the areas of academy life which ensure the safety of our children.